 Regardless of how the accident unfolded, many innocent people are maimed and killed each year in trucking accidents through no fault of their own.
 They need help navigating the confusing and often frustrating claims process.

-At Julie A. Rice, Attorney at Law, & Affiliates, our attorneys have handled these types of accidents for many injured parties located in Atlanta, Georgia, and surrounding areas.
+At Julie A. Rice, Attorney at Law, & Affiliates, our truck and tractor-trailer attorneys have handled these types of accidents for many injured parties located in Atlanta, Georgia, and surrounding areas.

 Together, we have over 75 years of collective experience obtaining compensation for those injured in all types of tractor-trailer and semi-truck collisions.
 There is no type of tractor trailer accident we haven’t studied or handled ourselves, so please reach out to us if you need assistance.

-Tractor-Trailer Accident Cases: One Mistake Our Attorneys Never Make
+Tractor-Trailer Accident Cases: One Mistake Our Truck Accident Attorneys Never Make

 Sadly, many motor vehicle accident lawyers make the mistake of handling tractor-trailer accident cases like a car accident case.
 However, cases involving commercial vehicles are much more complex.